Weber-Hsu/AndbotSecuritySensing/README.md

 ## Sensor information published by using ROS

+**Topic of sensors will be published in every 2 seconds due to some of the sensor requirements.
+Moreover, there will be 2 more seconds at the beginning for sensor warm up.**

 ### Sensor Active List
 * ROS
+	* Topic: /SensorActiveList
+ 	*	Msg type: Int8MultiArray (Lib: std_msgs::Int8MultiArray)
 	* Sensor ID definition:

 Sensor |  ID